WardF/Hands-On-Financial-Trading-with-Python/CheatSheet.md

 * `conda create -n [quantfi]`
 * `conda activate [quantfi]`

+Updating all the packages in an environment:

+* `conda update -n [environment] --all`

 ### Bootstrap environments for this project

 Set up the environment using the following (jupyter notebook):